 Water Treatment Options For Australian Businesses

-Oil water separators are devices which are used for treating wastewater and getting the water to a standard where it is safe for discharging into a permitted discharge point, generally a sewer.
-These devices remove grease, oils, and hydrocarbons, leaving the water non-toxic to be disposed of safely in drainage.
+Oil water separators are devices used for treating wastewater and getting the water to a safe standard for discharging into a permitted discharge point, generally a sewer.
+These devices remove grease, oils, and hydrocarbons, leaving the water non-toxic and safely disposed of in drainage.

 • Wastewater production is part of their regular operation.